-- 7.4 For Participants, the CRG may choose to grant certification for less than one year if it is determined that an Additional Audit is needed to provide evidence of an effectively functioning QMS.
-When the CRG determines that Additional Audit is needed for an Applicant, certification will not be granted this process.
-When Additional Audits occur, any associated costs will be assessed according to the current fee schedule.
-No additional scope(s) will be considered in this audit.
-AISC also reserves the right to conduct short-notice or Unannounced Audits, if required.
+When an Additional Audit is required, any associated costs will be assessed according to the current fee schedule.
+No additional scope(s) will be considered in this additional audit.
+AISC also reserves the right to conduct short-notice or Unannounced Audits, if required, as a means to perform the additional audit.
 See 7.4.1 for more details on Additional Audits.

-- 7.4.1 Additional Audit This audit type is used as a follow-up to a renewal audit, initial audit, appeal, or complaint, and it may be required for the Participant or Applicant's certification to continue or be granted.
+- 7.4.1 Additional Audit This audit type is used as a continuation to a renewal audit, initial audit, or by the appeal, or complaint process, and it may be required for the Participant or Applicant's certification to continue, be renewed, or be granted.
 The CRG may require a more in-depth review of a participant's/applicant's management system due to:

 - Reviewing CAR effectiveness

 - Closing any open CAR(s)

 - Repetitive CAR(s)

 - Appeals

 - Complaints/Allegations